urnathan/joust/README.md

 ## Commonalities

 ### Variables

+Variables can be specfied in:
+* -D$var=$val command line options
+* -d$file file specified on the command line
+* File specified in a $JOUST environment variable.

+They are initialized in that order, and the first initializer wins.
+These are unrelated to environment variables.
+(Although environment variables can influence tests, because they are visible to the programs being tested.)
+Typically setup code will create a file of values and initialize JOUST to point at it.

 All the programs expect a `$srcdir` variable to be specified pointing at the source directory.
 They will automatically prepend it to